-Inforce local and State animal control rules, laws and ordinances

-◊ Educate the citizens of the County with respect to responsible pet ownership and practices

-$\diamond\,$ Provide for the sheltering and care of homeless animals

-♦ Creates opportunities for pet adoption through shelter care and management, as well as cooperative relations with the Fayette County Humane Society and other animal rescue organizations.

-$\diamond\,$ Provides for the humane destruction of animals when no other alternatives are available.

-• Monitor the community for disease outbreaks, providing appropriate quarantine and testing of animals when indicated.
+- ♦ Enforce local and State animal control rules, laws and ordinances - ♦ Educate the citizens of the County with respect to responsible pet ownership and practices - ♦ Provide for the sheltering and care of homeless animals - ♦ Creates opportunities for pet adoption through shelter care and management, as well as cooperative relations with the Fayette County Humane Society and other animal rescue organizations. - ♦ Provides for the humane destruction of animals when no other alternatives are available. - ♦ Monitor the community for disease outbreaks, providing appropriate quarantine and testing of animals when indicated.

-♦ Continue cooperation with the local animal rescue groups to place shelter animals in foster homes to reduce euthanasia

-◊ Seek new innovative programs to advertise and promote the adoption of animals waiting in the shelter

-♦ Support the Fayette Humane Society with their Trap-Neuter-Return program to reduce the number of feral cats

-♦ Create educational programs inside and outside the shelter to educate the public on the consequences of pet overpopulation.

-♦ Conduct proactive patrols and create a visual presence in problem neighborhoods with high rates of pets in violation

-♦ To manage increasing call load efficiently and continue working with law enforcement agencies to hold irresponsible pet owners accountable

-◊ Renovate the animal shelter to improve appearance and create a welcoming effect to draw more adopters in
+- ♦ Continue cooperation with the local animal rescue groups to place shelter animals in foster homes to reduce euthanasia - ♦ Conduct proactive patrols and create a visual presence in the problem areas where highg rates of violations are occuring - ♦ To manage increasing call loads effeciently and continue working with other law enformcent agencies - ♦ Increase opeating times to allow for more time for prospective adopters other than normal business hours by extending office hours on certain nights and weekends - ♦ Create education programs to educate the public on proper care and treatment of animals in accordance with local and county ordinances - ♦ Continue with the renovation peoject to improve the appearance of the shelter and to make it more visually appealing